Egidijus01/Lua-framework/README.md

 ## General usage
  - in http directory file config.lua change 'settings' section 'orm' to sql or uci
+ - in http directory file config.lua change 'assets_dir' section to you wanted directory if it isn't present it will be created
  - In http directory create file where you will store Models

 ### Required imports